braindef/HackersCardgame13/teamSheeple/NSFW/part2/README.md

+# EVIDENCE, should be analyzed, has maybe CODEC 0days

 NSA PORN ROOM DEFFENCE SYSTEM ACTIVATED but i guess that this is more CIA since mindcontrol would be topic of cia